KunlinChoi/POIPrivacy/Attack1_LocExtract/readme.md

    acc1,acc3,acc5, total

 ## Note:
-This attack example used the GETNext model, please refer to the model_batch.py file for details.
+1. This attack example used the GETNext model, please refer to the model_batch.py file for details.
 Replace the victim model training process if needed.
+2. Please refer to  [Main README](../README.md) for required packages.